ZeusSeinGrossopa/Authentication-API/README.md

 This example shows how to get the username of the player and check if the player has enabled to use the minecraft chat in the xbox live settings.

+Use the MinecraftAuthAPI class to get even simpler information about the Minecraft account.

 ```java
 public class TestClass {